certara/pyDarwin/docs/Example3.rst

 linear vs Michaelis-Menten.
 The token groups/set are quite complex.

-While the search space is small (384 models), we'll search by :ref:`Exhaustive search<EX_desc>`.
+While the search space is small (324 models), we'll search by :ref:`Exhaustive search<EX_desc>`.
 Because of the complexity of the model and the
-ODE solution, search times are long.
+ODE solution,  model run times are long.
 For faster search, the FOCE method is used.

 The Template file
 ~~~~~~~~~~~~~~~~~